rhlrj1997/PortfolioProjects/README.txt

 Project_1
-- Covid deatha and vaccination data set
+- Covid deaths and vaccination data set 2019
-- Used SQL to clean and create vizualisation table which will later used in tableau
+- Used SQL to explore and create vizualisation table which will later used in tableau

 Project_2
 - Movies dataset